leonardoeloy/unitopus/README.md

 # Unitopus #

-_Static blog generator that doesn't sucks._
+> Static blog generator that doesn't sucks.

 or maybe:

-_Static blog generator with seven legs off of complexity._
+> Static blog generator with seven legs off of complexity.

 or even better:

-_Unitopus brings the simplicity that no bi-polar man or any eight legged sea creature would!_
+> Unitopus brings the simplicity that no bi-polar man or any eight legged sea creature would!

+This is obviously a joke.
+Jekyll, Hyde, and Octopress are way more feature complete. :)

 ## Getting Started ##